soundpress/RulesOfNYC/docs/c00/index.rst

 Affiliated outdoor advertising company.
 The term "affiliated outdoor advertising company" or "affiliated OAC" shall mean a single OAC that has authorized a responsible affiliate to act on its behalf for registration in accordance with this chapter.

 Applicant.
 The term "applicant" shall mean an OAC that has filed an application for registration with the Department as required by § 26-260 of the Administrative Code and subchapter B of this chapter.
-Except where application is made pursuant to 1 RCNY § 49-12(a)(3) of this chapter, the party holding fee or the dominant lease to a sign, sign structure or sign location, shall act as the applicant.
+Except where application is made pursuant to 1 RCNY § 49-12(a)(3), the party holding fee or the dominant lease to a sign, sign structure or sign location, shall act as the applicant.
 With respect to an application for registration filed on behalf of an affiliated OAC the term "applicant" shall mean the responsible affiliate.

 Approach.
 The term "approach" as found within the description of arterial highways indicated within appendix C of the Zoning Resolution, shall mean that portion of a roadway connecting the local street network to a bridge or tunnel and from which there is no entry or exit to such network.